Get Free Website Hosting With Dropbox, Google Drive, or OneDrive

 Want to host a simple website?
 You’ll probably be happiest with a good cheap web host.
 While there are tons of awesome free web hosts to pick from, we don’t recommend that path because free web hosting has lots of downsides.

 But if your website is simple, static, and just for fun, there’s another option: hosting on a free cloud storage service.
 Not only are cloud storage services more reliable than most free web hosts, there’s almost no learning curve!

 This article assumes you already have your web pages ready to go, and only covers the actual process of making those files accessible online.
 Not there yet?
-Consider downloading a no-code website template or using a static site generator.
+Consider using a static site generator.
 I’ve used Nikola for this example.

 How to Host a Website on Dropbox